 CHASSIS REPLACEMENT KIT:

-If your counter chassis has bent or broken for any reason it can be replaced quickly at low cost.
+If your old counter chassis has bent or broken for any reason it can be replaced quickly at low cost.
 Included in the chassis replacement kit ($29) are instructions on replacing the chassis, and the nuts & bolts you need to fix it.
+This will be the last chassis you need to purchase.

 Contact Tom + Tina at: